-- (a) For customers, in relation to evidence of identity and business relationship records (such as application forms and business correspondence), for at least five years after the customer relationship has ceased; and - (b) For transactions, in relation to documents enabling a reconstitution of the transaction concerned, for at least ten years after the transaction was completed.
+- (a) For customers, in relation to evidence of identity and business relationship records (such as application forms, account files and business correspondence, including the results of any analysis undertaken (e.g. enquiries to establish background and purpose of complex, unusual large transactions)), for at least five years after the customer relationship has ceased; and - (b) For transactions, in relation to documents enabling a reconstitution of the transaction concerned, for at least ten years after the transaction was completed.